Binurong Point: a view from the top

 Just last year, Binurong Point was “indefinitely closed” to the public.
 Which made me sad, really, because I thought I wasn’t able to visit the spot this year.
 I’m not sure when they exactly re-opened it again, but today, local government is finding more ways to develop it as an official tourist spot.

+How to get around Catanduanes?
 Getting around, on the other hand, is easier compared to other Philippine islands I’ve been to.
 Tricycles are abundant and they almost are always willing to take special trips if ever you need one.
 There also are UV Express vans which offers two routes – Virac to Pandan, and Virac to Viga.
-There are buses, too, but as I noticed on my most recent visit on April 2019, there only are two to three trips per day traveling around the island.
+There are buses, too, but as I noticed on my most recent visit on April 2019, there only are two to three trips per day traveling around the island. |

 How much budget do I need for this trip?